-Healthy Friendships Take Time, Energy And Forgiveness!
+Healthy Friendships Take Time And Energy!

 Some of the healthy friendships I have would all have the same common denominator of the investment of time, energy, forgiveness plus a few other qualities.
 Healthy friendships do not just grow on trees, but like tree need to grow deep roots in order to become strong.
 Sometimes there is a need for pruning of one’s self in the areas that need attention (the weed that sometimes creeps in).